Partners of SLAM

 Susie Longfield, Vice Commodore – Sailing, susielongfield@gmail.com

-Ron Force, Vice Commodore – Kayaking, ronsilverlake@gmail.com
+Ron Force, Vice Commodore – Paddlers, ronsilverlake@gmail.com

 Sharon Wilson, Vice Commodore – Social Events, yayasabe@gmail.com